betalgo/openai/Readme.md

 Needless to say, I cannot accept responsibility for any damage caused by using the library.

 ## Changelog

+### 8.6.1
+- Updated Models with new GPT-4o mini model.
 ### 8.6.0
 - Fixed Azure Assistant URLs.
 - Updated library logo.